This is a lesson for a Weather ESL Quiz that will cover the water cycle, and include some storms that produce precipitation.

 Storms form when a warm front and a cold front meet.
 A cold front is the edge of a mass of cold air, and a warm front is the edge of a mass of warm air.
 Depending on the season and temperatures, the precipitation that falls may be rain, snow, sleet, or hail.
 Sometimes, you can see several of these during the same storm, especially in extreme storms.

-These are the terms that will be covered in the Weather ESL Quiz.
+These are the terms that are key to understanding weather and that will typically be covered in a Weather ESL Quiz.

 MULTIPLE CHOICE QUESTIONS: